marcuslavagnole/educational_efficiency/README.md

-Repository with R routines used in:
-**Implications of Brazilian institutional guidelines on educational efficiency**, Economía - LACEA journal, 21(1), 147-168, 2020.
+In this repository, one can find the R routines used in the article [Implications of Brazilian institutional guidelines on educational efficiency](https://doi.org/10.1353/eco.2020.0009).
+It is a joint work with Kalinca L. Becker and Mario Jorge Mendonça, published in Economía - LACEA journal.

+The paper investigates the relationship between inefficiency in the Brazilian education system and municipal wealth, discussing how the current legislation possibly influences it.
+To that end, we apply a stochastic frontier model that accommodates covariates in the asymmetric error component to analyze the impact of per capita GDP on inefficiency.
+This methodology is applied to a data set on the Rio Grande do Sul municipalities for the years 2007 and 2017.
+The results indicate a positive effect, suggesting that richer municipalities are less efficient in allocating their resources.

+This repo includes:

 - **MCMC_Code.R** : Main file containing the MCMC routine;
 - **Full_Conditionals.R** : Auxiliary file with all full conditional distributions;